Methodology

 Acknowledgements

 Besides those in the citation above, many other contributors have been involved in shaping, building and operating the Net Zero Tracker since its inception.
-They include Ria Aiyer, Kaya Axelsson, Mirte Boot, Christian Chung, Patricia Curmi, Lyndsey Fowks, Natasha Lutz, Brendan Mapes, Kelvin Xu Shiwen, Claudia Tam, Nayah Thu and Tristram Walsh.
+They include Ria Aiyer, Kaya Axelsson, Mirte Boot, Christian Chung, Patricia Curmi, Lyndsey Fowks, Chester Ling, Brendan Mapes, Nageen Rameez, Kelvin Xu Shiwen, Claudia Tam, Nayah Thu and Tristram Walsh.

 Last but not least, we owe a debt of gratitude to the following volunteers who have put in thousands of hours collecting data on our over 4,000 entities: